Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up AWS Audit Manager.
 Run an assessment for all AWS Regions for all accounts.
 - [ ] Ensure that Amazon Inspector agents are installed on all Amazon EC2 in-stances in all accounts.

-### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console.
-Without providing access to any other IAM services The contractors IAM account must not be able to gain access to any other IAM service, even it the IAM account rs assigned additional permissions based on IAM group membership.
+### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console without providing access to any other IAM services The contractors IAM account must not be able to gain access to any other IAM service, even it the IAM account rs assigned additional permissions based on IAM group membership.
 What should the security engineer do to meet these requirements'

 - [ ] Create an mime IAM user policy that allows for Amazon EC2 access for the contractor's IAM user.
 - [ ] Create an IAM permissions boundary policy that allows Amazon EC2 access Associate the contractor's IAM account with the IAM permissions boundary policy.